abhilashreddys/EE626-Project/README.md

-# Bridgei2i's Automated Headline and Sentiment Generator
+# Automated Aspect based Sentiment enerator

-Automated identification, and entity-based sentiment analysis of mobile technology articles and tweets.
+Automated identification and entity-based sentiment analysis of mobile technology articles and tweets.

 **Problem:**
 *  Develop an intelligent system that could first identify the theme of tweets and articles.